Skip to content

 Browse your signals

-If your file has many columns, type in the search bar at the top of the sidebar to filter.
-For example, type I* to show only channels starting with I. See Search Function for advanced search syntax including boolean logic and wildcards.
+If the file has many columns, filter them by typing in the search bar at the top of the sidebar.
+Typing I*, for example, shows only the series whose names begin with I. See Search Function for the full syntax, including wildcards and boolean logic.

 Plot signals

-Select one or more series in the sidebar (Ctrl+click or Shift+click to select multiple), then drag them onto the plot area.
+Select one or more series in the sidebar, using Ctrl+click or Shift+click to select several, then drag them onto the plot area.
 They appear as coloured lines.

-To organise your view, use the Rows and Columns sliders at the bottom of the plot area to create a subplot grid — up to 5x3.
-You can crag different series to different subplots to keep your layout clean.
-See Plotting & Navigation for more on subplot grids and rendering.
+To organise your view, use the Rows and Columns steppers at the bottom of the plot area to build a subplot grid of up to 5 rows by 3 columns.
+Dragging different series into different subplots keeps the layout readable.
+See Plotting & Navigation.

 Series plotted with drag and drop

-You can hide the sidebar by pressing the sidebar button in the bottom left corner.
+Press the sidebar button in the bottom left corner to hide the sidebar.

-• Scroll the mouse wheel to zoom in and out at the cursor position
+• Scroll the wheel to zoom in and out at the cursor

 • Double-click to fit all data in view